 KEEPING AN EYE ON THE TOWN CENTRE

-The BID recruited 3 additional town centre wardens in September 2017.
-This enables a full 7 day service to 7.30pm most days.
+The BID has its own town centre wardens which enables a full 7 day service to 7.30pm most days.
 It’s had a significant and positive effect, with praise coming from both retailers and the public alike.

-Reintroduction of CCTV is invaluable, with some significant crime prevention and arrests since its reinstatement.
-The BID supports the continuance of a staffed CCTV service.
+Blackpool CCTV is invaluable, and the BID supports the continuance of a staffed CCTV service.

 SHOPWATCH – This scheme forms a major part of the Safer Campaign.
 More than 80 retail members in the town centre are linked together by a radio system to assist in the prevention and detection of retail crime.
 Members work closely with BID staff and we have successfully implemented on average 20 civil exclusion orders and Crasbo orders on an annual basis.